mozilla/addons-server/docs/topics/development/setup_and_configuration.md

 ### Getting "Programming error [table] doesn't exist"?

-Make sure you've run the `make initialize_docker` step as {ref}`detailed <running-for-the-first-time>` in the initial setup instructions.
+Make sure you've run `make up`.

 ### ConnectionError during initialize (elasticsearch container fails to start)

-When running `make initialize_docker` without a working elasticsearch container, you'll get a ConnectionError.
+When running `make up` without a working elasticsearch container, you'll get a ConnectionError.
 Check the logs with `docker compose logs`.
 If elasticsearch is complaining about `vm.max_map_count`, run this command on your computer or your docker-machine VM:

 ```sh
     sudo sysctl -w vm.max_map_count=262144